syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Disable/block all weekends

-You can prevent the users from selecting weekend days or any other dates by handling the `ItemPrepared` event and setting `ItemInfo.IsBlackout` property value as `true` for that specific dates.
+You can prevent the users from selecting weekend days or any other dates by handling the `ItemPrepared` event and setting `ItemInfo.IsBlackout` property value as `true` for those specific dates.

 {% tabs %}
 {% highlight xaml %}